These classic thumbprint cookies with icing are rich and colorful. Plus they freeze well so you can work ahead.

-- Chop walnuts and place in a shallow bowl.
+- Chop walnuts and place them in a shallow bowl.

 - Separate eggs and place yolks in a large mixing bowl and the whites in another shallow bowl.

-- Combine butter, sugar, vanilla and salt with the egg yolks.
+- Cream together butter, sugar, vanilla, and salt with the egg yolks.

-- Using a small cookie scoop or teaspoon make balls of dough.
+- Using a small cookie scoop or teaspoon make 1-inch balls of cookie dough.

-- Roll each ball first in the egg whites.
+- Roll dough balls first in the egg whites.

 - Then roll in the walnuts.

-- Place on a cookie tray and bake in a preheated 350 degree oven for 5 minutes.
+- Place on a baking sheet and bake in a preheated 350-degree oven for 5 minutes.

-- Remove and using your thumb make an impression in the center of each dough then return to the over for 7-10 more minutes.
+- Remove and using your thumb make an indentation in the center of each dough then return to the oven for 7-10 more minutes.

-- Make the icing by combining all ingredients adding enough milk to give you a smooth, workable consistency.
+- Make the icing by combining all ingredients and adding enough milk to give you a smooth, workable consistency.
 Keep some of the icing white and portion out the rest for as many colors as you'd like and add food coloring.
-Top each cookie with icing.

 - Makes approx. 3 dozen cookies